mlabs-haskell/query-layer-impl/ts-api.md

 Upon successful connection via `cardano.{walletName}.enable()`, a javascript object we will refer to as `API` (type) / `api` (instance) is returned to the dApp with the following methods.
-All methods should not require any user interaction as the user has already consented to the dApp reading information about the wallet's state when they agreed to `cardano.{walletName}.enable()`.
+All methods should not require any user interaction as the user has already consented to the dApp querying information from the blockchain when they agreed to `cardano.{walletName}.enable()`.

 #### Utxos